Which city is cheaper, Canberra or Darwin?

-If you're trying to decide where to visit between Darwin or Canberra, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Darwin or Canberra, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Darwin is a tropical city set against the Timor Sea in north central Australia.
 It is also the capital city of the Northern Territory.
 Despite being a relatively small city, Darwin is very diverse with residents from all over the world.
 The city itself has a very relaxed vibe with plenty to do.
 Visitors can enjoy everything from traditionally Asian style markets to culturally diverse events such as concerts, festivals or art shows.

 There is something special about the capital city of Australia.
 Canberra's not just a wonderful spot for outdoor adventures.
 It's a city completely designed and built up around the coast of an artificial lake.
 When architects Walter Burley and Marion Mahony Griffin proposed their plans for Canberra it was met with a lot of criticism.
 Many people thought it would be a "waste of a good sheep pasture."

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Darwin is $89, while the average daily cost in Canberra is $107.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Darwin and Canberra in more detail.

 Looking for a hotel in Darwin or Canberra?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.